(Forum for members to discuss the use of anabolic steroids)

 The parallels between this experiment and the human reversal learning experiment are not surprising since cocaine elevates dopamine levels in certain portions of the brain, just as bromocriptine acts as a dopaminergic agonist in the brain.
 Dopaminegic overload is likely the cause of the impaired reverse learning in both experiments.

-Just as users of AAS owe it to themselves to become familiar with the impact these drugs can have on a person's health, so should users, or potential users, of bromocriptine be aware of the possible health implications of its use.
+Just as users of Anabolic Androgenic Steroids (AAS) owe it to themselves to become familiar with the impact these drugs can have on a person's health, so should users, or potential users, of bromocriptine be aware of the possible health implications of its use.
 I've tried to point out some of the potential benefits of bromocriptine use (e.g. weight loss, treatment of autoimmune diseases) as well as some possible drawbacks (impaired gonadal function; immunosuppression).
 Like just about every other agent used to improve performance or lose weight, bromocriptine has its potential dark side as well.

 Feel free to debate and critique this piece.
 You may also of course contact the author.
 Critique and discuss here.